jiqunl/me/index.md

 My research focuses on the intersection of human-centered data science, machine learning/AI, and cognitive psychology, and seeks to apply the knowledge learned about boundedly rational users interacting with information in search and recommendation, user education and intelligent nudging.
 My recent projects focus on:
 - **Psychology-Informed Intelligent Information Systems**: investigate the impact of users' biases, heuristics, and expectations on human-AI interactions and develop useful, proactive information retrieval and recommender systems.
-- **Bias-Aware, Ethical, and Socially Responsible AI**: evaluate and enhance the FATE (fairness, accountability, transparency, and ethics) aspects of AI-assisted chatbots and personal assistants in critical application domains, such as K-12 education, health and medical information access, online privacy and secruity, and business decision-making.
+- **Bias-Aware, Ethical, and Socially Responsible AI**: evaluate and enhance the FATE (fairness, accountability, transparency, and ethics) aspects of AI-assisted chatbots and personal assistants in critical application domains, such as health and medical information access, healthcare, K-12 education, online privacy and secruity, and business decision-making.

 Our work is possible thanks to [National Science Foundation](https://www.nsf.gov/), [Data Institute for Societal Challenges](https://www.ou.edu/disc), and [OU VPRP](https://www.ou.edu/research-norman).
 My recent CV can be found at [here](https://drive.google.com/file/d/1nXW1XSkGmr4A-ie6YQ4CwPxQAaB6m9y2/view?usp=share_link).